-Veterans/Dependents in these categories are certified to the Veterans Administration on a credit hour basis.
+Veterans/Dependents enrolled in eligible programs of study are certified to the Veterans Administration on a credit hour basis.
 The VA requires a minimum of 12 credit hours for full-time benefits.
 Three-quarter time would be a minimum of 9 credit hours, and half-time would be a minimum of 6 credit hours.
 Less than 5 credit hours qualifies the veteran/dependents only for tuition and fees.